Hitchcocke History, Family Crest & Coats of Arms

-England by the wave of emigration that was started by the Norman Conquest of 1066.
+Today's generation of the Hitchcocke family bears a name that was brought to England by the wave of emigration that was started by the Norman Conquest of 1066.
 It comes from the personal name Richard.
-It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix cock, a medieval term of endearment.
-CITATION[CLOSE]
+It is composed of the elements Hitch, which is a pet form of the name Richard, and the suffix -cock, a medieval term of endearment.

 Early Origins of the Hitchcocke family